 The U.S. Senate has confirmed Chuck Hagel as the next U.S. defense secretary.

-That action came hours after the Senate voted to end debate on the nomination, clearing the way for confirmation in the Democrat-controlled Senate.
+The vote came hours after the Senate voted to end debate on the nomination of the former senator, clearing the way for his confirmation in the Democrat-controlled Senate.

 Senate Republicans delayed a full vote on Hagel's nomination nearly two weeks ago, raising concerns about his views on the Middle East and the size of the U.S. nuclear arsenal.

-Some Republicans also accused Hagel of being too lenient toward Iran and too critical of Israel.
-Critics also found fault with him for opposing the 2007 U.S. troop surge in Iraq.
+Republicans accused Hagel of being too lenient toward Iran and too critical of Israel.
+Republicans also found fault with him for opposing the 2007 U.S. troop surge in Iraq.

 Despite the criticism, Senate Republicans said late Monday they would stop delaying the "up or down" vote on the nomination.

 President Barack Obama nominated Hagel, a former enlisted solider and Vietnam veteran, to succeed retiring Pentagon chief Leon Panetta.